Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 The best time to visit Bulgaria

-Because of Bulgaria’s temperate climate, the best time to visit is anytime between spring and autumn – i.e. from mid-May to mid-October.
+Because of the temperate climate, the best time to visit Bulgaria is anytime between spring and autumn – i.e. from mid-May to mid-October.

-A beach holiday on the Black Sea is best between July and August when the high temperatures are tempered by a cool breeze.
+Beach holidays to Bulgaria are best taken between July and August when the high temperatures are tempered by a cool breeze from the Black Sea.
 However, if you’re traveling inland, it can get extremely hot at this time of year – up to 40 degrees Celsius.

 For skiers, the regular season is usually from December to April.
 However, heavy snowfall means that winter sports are possible until June at some resorts.